Spirent/SDWAN-Functional-Test-Suite/README.md

 ## Installation
 TestPack is designed to run on a Linux environment and based on python.
-1. Requirement: Make sure Python3.4 or higher/make/git are installed on your system, On Debian/Ubuntu systems, build-essential, python3-venv and python3-dev also need installed.
+1. Requirement: Make sure Python3.4 or higher/make/git are installed on your system, On Debian/Ubuntu systems, build-essential (installs make), python3-venv, python3-dev, and curl also need installed.

     Example how to install these softwares on Ubuntu 18.04, which already includes the Python3.6 and git.
     ```
-    sudo apt-get install make
     sudo apt-get install build-essential python3-venv
     sudo apt-get install python3-dev
+    sudo apt-get install curl
     ```
 2. Download testpack from Git

+    You might need to install Git if not already installed.
+    ```
+    sudo apt install git
+    ```

     Example：
     ```
     git clone https://github.com/SpirentOrion/SDWAN-Testpack.git